 Our team of specialists work together to form a comprehensive treatment plan.
 This may include chiropractic adjustments, exercise therapy, stretching, massage therapy, or other related techniques.
 Your orthopedic specialist may recommend non-invastive treatments such as anti-inflammatory medications to reduce swelling, steroid injections for pain relief, or even ice or heat for minor symptoms.
 Our team of physical therapists will work with you to strengthen your hip muscles for better support and increased range of motion.
 Chiropractors focus on the musculoskeletal system to relieve joint pain.
 Neurologists address nerve pain that may be the cause of hip pain.
 Muscle relaxants can help relieve pressure on nerves, such as the sciatic nerve that runs through your hip and down into your leg.
 If symptoms worsen, orthopedic specialists may suggest a partial or total hip replacement.
 After surgery, a physical therapist can again help you stretch and work on muscles around the hip to gain mobility and flexibility for a complete recovery.
 Your orthopedic doctor will collaborate with our team of physical therapists, chiropractors, and any other necessary specialists to provide you with the complete care you need to experience full recovery and healing for long-term relief.

 If you don’t get the care you need to fully recover from your hip problem or injury, it could turn into a bigger, more painful problem over time.
 Don’t wait to get quality care from experts who can assist you in healing.
-As soon as you experience any form of hip pain, contact our specialists and make an appointment.
+As soon as you experience any form of hip pain after a car accident or not, contact our specialists and make an appointment.
 At AICA Orthopedics, our specialists strive to address your pain safely and effectively.
 We offer a variety of treatment options including noninvasive and surgical procedures that can bring about relief without a long recovery time.
 Call us today to find out more about our reputable team of orthopedic specialists or schedule an appointment to get started with treating your hip pain.